AbnerHqC/GaitSet/README.md

 even they have been used in the former iterations. #Default: TRUE

 ### Evaluation
-Use trained model to extract feature by
+Evaluate the trained model by
 ```bash
 python test.py
 ```